 Prediabetes is marked by higher-than-normal fasting blood sugar or higher-than-normal blood sugar after eating.
 It’s most often the result of insulin resistance, a state in which the body doesn’t use the hormone insulin properly.

-According to the Mayo Clinic, people with prediabetes are more likely to develop type 2 diabetes within 10 years.
-With prediabetes, you may also be at risk of developing cardiovascular disease.
+People with prediabetes are at an increased risk of developing type 2 diabetes and may also be at risk of developing cardiovascular disease.

-You can’t control all risk factors for prediabetes, but some can be mitigated.
-Lifestyle changes can help you maintain balanced blood sugar levels as well as a healthy weight.
+You can’t control every risk factor for prediabetes, but you can address some of them.
+Lifestyle changes can help you maintain balanced blood sugar levels and stay within a moderate weight range.

 - stone-ground whole wheat bread

-- non-starchy vegetables, such as carrots and field greens
+- non-starchy vegetables such as carrots and leafy greens

 - sweet potatoes